jackoboDev/APK-Extractor/README.md

 - Removed Search Option
 - Built-in filters are applied to hide Systems and Day-One applications on phones
 - Applications names are listed alphabetically

+## How to use

+- Step 1 : Wait that the list of applications is created.
+You will see at the top-right a loading icon
+- Step 2 : When the list is created, select an application that you want to save as a .APK file
+- Step 3 : A little notification will be displayed : you will see where the file is created
+- Step 4 : Copy the file with your method ( connect the phone in your PC with the USB cable and open the Explorer Windows, or send the file by e-mail / Personnal Google Drive etc. )